 About Our Work

-The Texas A&M AgriLife Research and Extension Center at Dallas, 17360 Coit Rd., houses scientific research, public outreach, and education programs.
+The Texas A&M AgriLife Center at Dallas, 17360 Coit Rd., houses scientific research, public outreach, and education programs.
 The center is a regional hub for all Texas A&M AgriLife activity.
-We are one of 13 AgriLife Research and Extension Centers across the state — each focusing on issues specific to our regions.
-Initiatives at Dallas hinge on "green" innovation in urban agriculture, water resources, landscapes & ecosystems, and healthy food systems.
+We are one of 13 AgriLife Centers across the state — each focusing on issues specific to our regions.
+Initiatives at Dallas hinge on "green" innovation in urban agriculture and forestry, water and land resource management, and healthy living.

 Head to our campus page for an interactive tour of the Dallas Center.